Reverse engineering, for true data observability

 Observability and Maintenance

-Reverse engineering makes it possible to analyze failures by revealing the root causes of dysfunctions.
+Reverse engineering analyzes failures by revealing the root causes of malfunctions.
 This analysis helps prevent future failures and improve system quality.
-Intervention on the root cause of the failure is greatly facilitated by making a map of the information system available to as many people as possible.
+Addressing the root cause of failure is greatly facilitated by making a map of the information system available to as many people as possible.

 Observability and Migrations

-Solid reverse engineering based on real processes allows you to have an understanding of what is managed by the different technologies involved: ETL, procedural code, scheduler, data visualization tools, etc. This opens the door to technological re-addressing towards third-party solutions, typically in the Cloud, by integrating the thorny issue of dependencies and security.
+A solid reverse engineering based on real processes allows to have an understanding of what is managed by the different technologies involved: ETL, procedural code, scheduler, data visualization tools, etc. This opens the door to a technological re-addressing towards third-party solutions, typically in the Cloud, integrating the thorny issue of dependencies and security.
 These can be databases or data visualization tools.

 Example :

-Migrate SAP BO to Power BI on a fixed price basis
+Migrate SAP BO to Power BI on a flat-rate basis

 Conclusion

-Reverse engineering turns out to be an essential tool to guarantee optimal observability of data.
+Reverse engineering is proving to be an essential tool for ensuring optimal data observability.

-Ellipsys is a "tech" that specializes in the reverse engineering of complex systems to share understanding, to simplify them and to automate technical migrations.
+Ellipsys is a tech company that specializes in reverse engineering complex systems to share understanding, simplify them, and automate technical migrations.

 Commentaires